Muonic Force Behind Flavor Anomalies: Model classification

 We group the solutions to the above equations in three non-exclusive classes, up to arbitrary permutations in flavor indices $\{e,\mu, \tau\}$ and $\{N_1, N_2, N_3\}$,

-This generalizes the results from Ref.~\cite{Altmannshofer:2019xda}, where only the Class 1 solutions were considered.
+This generalizes the results from Ref.~\cite{Altmannshofer:2019xda}, which mainly considers Class 1 solutions (but also explores the use of a Class 3 solution to introduce LFV in the neutrino sector).
 The Class 1 and Class 2 solutions are three-parameter family of solutions, with $\{X_e, X_\mu, X_\tau\}$ and $\{X_e, X_\mu, X_{N_2}\}$ taken as free parameters in Eqs. \eqref{eq:class_1} and \eqref{eq:class_2}, respectively.
 The solutions that have $X_\mu=X_{N_2}=-X_\tau=-X_{N_3}$ are both of Class 1 and Class 2.

 Scanning over the general results from Ref.~\cite{Allanach:2018vjg} (see also~\cite{Costa:2019zzy}) for the anomaly-free $\U(1)_X$ extensions of the SM, we find the charge assignments that satisfy the anomaly conditions~\eqref{eq:1}--\eqref{eq:6}, the charged lepton condition \eqref{eq:charged:lep:req}, the muoquark conditions \eqref{eq:S3quark1}--\eqref{eq:S3quark2}, and have the ratio between the largest and the smallest nonzero charge magnitudes 10 or less.
 There are in total 252 for Eq.~\eqref{eq:S3quark2:second} and 251 for Eq.~\eqref{eq:S3quark2:first}.
 Out of these 77 (or 76) belong to Class 1, 185 to Class 2 (with 12 both in Class 1 and Class 2), while there are two exceptional (Class 3) charge assignments.
 These are (up to flavor permutations),